kwngptrl/FEM-interactive-pricing-component-main/README.md

 I don't know.
 It seems pretty complete.
 I'm going to look at how other people have done with this challenge.

+UPDATE: After looking at other people's solutions and actually finding a working site with something very similar, i.e. slider with monthly/yearly billing, I decided to implement it into my solution as well.
+Also, updated how the screenreader says the billing as the slider is moved.

 ### Useful resources

 Resources are as mentioned in the [What I learned](#what-i-learned) above.